-- 5. It shall be lawful for the Minister to establish a police force in any rural district, and to cause the same to be maintained in the manner hereinafter prescribed. - $oldsymbol{6}$.
-It shall be lawful for the Minister, by Order published in the Gazette, to quarter police, or, should a police force have been already established there, to increase the same, in any part of Sri Lanka which shall be found to be in a disturbed or dangerous state, or in any part in which, from the misconduct of the inhabitants (whether in harboring offenders or suspected persons, refusing to aid in their apprehension, or otherwise), he may deem it expedient so to do ; and the inhabitants of the parts of Sri Lanka in which the police or the additional number of men as aforesaid shall be so quartered, shall be charged with the cost of the men; and the (See section 4 of the Transfer of Powers (Divisional Secretaries) Act, No. 58 of 1992.
+Quartering 6.
+It shall be lawful for the Minister, by Order published in the of police in Gazette, to quarter police, or, should a police force have been disturbed or already established there, to increase the same, in any part of Sri dangerous Lanka which shall be found to be in a disturbed or dangerous districts, or state, or in any part in which, from the misconduct of the districts the inhabitants (whether in harboring offenders or suspected inhabitants persons, refusing to aid in their apprehension, or otherwise), he may deem it expedient so to do; and the inhabitants of the parts misconduct of Sri Lanka in which the police or the additional number of men themselves. as aforesaid shall be so quartered, shall be charged with the cost of the men; and the (See section 4 of the Transfer of Powers (Divisional Secretaries) Act, No. 58 of 1992.
 (Section 4 is appended in page 343A))Government Agent to whose district such part belongs, but not any (See section 4 of the Transfer of Powers (Divisional Secretaries) Act, No. 58 of 1992.
 (Section 4 is appended in page 343A)) Assistant Government Agent, shall assess the proportion in which such cost is to be paid by the inhabitants according to his judgment of their respective means.

-Power to employ additional police force.
+Power to employ additional

-7. Whenever any large work shall be carried on or be in operation in any part of the country, and it shall appear to the Inspector-General of Police that the employment of an additional police force in the neighborhood of such large work is rendered necessary by the behaviour or reasonable apprehension of the behaviour of persons employed upon such large work, it shall be lawful for the Inspector-General of Police, with the approval of the Minister to direct the employment of such additional police force, and to maintain the same so long as the necessity shall continue, and to make orders from time to time upon the person having the control or custody of the funds of any company or person carrying on such large work for the payment of the extra force so rendered necessary as aforesaid.
+7. Whenever any large work shall be carried on or be in operation in any part of the country, and it shall appear to the Inspector-General of Police that the employment of an additional police police force. force in the neighborhood of such large work is rendered necessary by the behaviour or reasonable apprehension of the behaviour of persons employed upon such large work, it shall be lawful for the Inspector-General of Police, with the approval of the Minister to direct the employment of such additional police force, and to maintain the same so long as the necessity shall continue, and to make orders from time to time upon the person having the control or custody of the funds of any company or person carrying on such large work for the payment of the extra force so rendered necessary as aforesaid.